oliverklee/ext-seminars/Documentation/Introduction/KeyFeatures/Index.rst

 - front-end list of registrations for an event (visible to participants and editors)

-- back-end module for managing event and registrations
+- back-end module for managing events and registrations

-- front-end editing of event records

 - publishing workflow for events entered in the front end

 - files can be attached to each event

-- CSV export of events and registrations of an event
+- CSV export of registrations of an event

-- the front-end output is mostly valid XHTML
+- the front-end output is valid XHTML

 - visual design is done using only CSS

-- mostly accessible front-end output, works with the *sb\_accessiblecontent* extension (for version 0.8.0, the extension's accessibility will be thoroughly checked for accordance with W3C WAI, section 508 and BITV guidelines)
+- mostly accessible front-end output

 - currently full German, English, Dutch, Danish, Italian, French and Russian localization, including a switch between formal and informal